sdl002/Plotting_Intro_R/README.md

 library("ggplot2")
 ```

-#### You are now ready to work with ggplot2, see cheat sheeps below to get started with the basics
+#### You are now ready to work with ggplot2, see cheat sheets below to get started with the basics

 ggplot2 cheat sheets: &nbsp;
 <img src="/pics/datavis_1.png" width="400">